Zilliqa/Scilla-Cookbook/docs/side-knowledge/troubleshooting.md

 ### "JSON_OUTPUT_CORRUPTED","CHECKER_FAILED"

-Check your initalisation parameters are valid.
+Check your initialisation parameters are valid.

 ### To Addr checksum wrong